E. J. H. Nash: Assessment

 Nash's approach was reminiscent of J. C. Ryle's "reach the few to reach the many" strategy used to counteract the rise of Anglo-Catholicism within the academy.

 David Fletcher remembers "Bash was told that his work would never succeed because it is hard for the rich to enter the Kingdom of Heaven, but Jesus went on to say that with God all things are possible."

 John King said: "Many 'Bash campers' went from school to Cambridge and became pillars of the Cambridge Inter-Collegiate Christian Union, so that it was possible, when the movement was at its zenith for a boy to go from public school to Cambridge, to ordination, to a curacy and to a parish of his own without encountering the kind of life lived outside those particular circles..."
 Some have noted that Nash created an "oddly male, oddly elitist, and oddly simplistic world."
 In 1969, it could be said that much of the leadership of the British Evangelical church had been "Bash campers".
 King goes on to say that in order to understand the Evangelical mind, therefore, it was necessary to understand the "Bash camp" mind:

 Bishop David Sheppard remarked that Nash could be "single-minded to the point of ruthlessness" and "courageous in challenging people about their actions or priorities," but that this could become "over-direction"; some even needed to make a complete break in order to be free of his influence.

-Even if some cast doubt in his "rigid focus" and his hope for a national "trickle-down effect" in 2005 John Stott, his most famous protégé, was ranked among the 100 most influential people in the world by Time magazine.
+Even if some cast doubt on his "rigid focus" and his hope for a national "trickle-down effect" in 2005 John Stott, his most famous protégé, was ranked among the 100 most influential people in the world by Time magazine.

 Alister McGrath describes Nash and his ministry as one of the factors leading to the post-war Evangelical renaissance, saying his work "laid the nucleus for a new generation of Evangelical thinkers and leaders."

 Last years

 Nash remained on the staff of Scripture Union until 1965.
-David Fletcher (son of Labour politician Eric Fletcher) became responsible for the camps, which continue today, under the auspices of the Titus Trust.
+David Fletcher (son of Labour politician Eric Fletcher) became responsible for the camps, descendants of which continue today under the auspices of the Titus Trust.
 Nash continued to have a fruitful ministry until he was eighty; after this, his health began to fail.
-He died peacefully in his own home on 4 April 1982, just a few days before his 84th birthday.
+He died peacefully in his own home on 4 April 1982, just a few weeks before his 84th birthday.
 His executors were unable to trace a single living member of his family yet, according to John Eddison, the crowd at his memorial service was full of those who regarded themselves as his spiritual children.
 John Stott led his memorial service at All Souls, Langham Place in June 1982.
 His gravestone reads "Remembered with love and gratitude by the many whom he led to Christ and nurtured in the Christian faith."